AlessandroCarella/Visual-analytics/README.md

     * to investigate companies
       * add to the sources an option to plot the 4 and move the 4 to the top of the selects
       * when either one of the four or the option with the 4 is selected add to the controls a slider to plot the connections of those nodes
+    * when the show entities to investigate option is selected a new type of link between the entities to investigate pops up so that they are distinguscable
 * dataset:
   * order the sources from the one with most targets to the one with less